CodeYourFuture/curriculum/common-content/en/module/how-our-curriculum-works/study-groups/index.md

 ### Steps 👣

 1. Search for **study group** on the curriculum website
-1. Find a day plan that uses the **study group** block
+1. Find a day plan that uses the **study group** activity
-1. Read the instructions on the block
+1. Read the instructions for the activity
-1. Check the learning objectives for the study group block
+1. Check the learning objectives for the study group activity